 The service provides clients for all major platforms and tutorials for setting up on other devices.
 The software clients are rather simple to use, yet they come packed with expert-level features.

 Those wanting to beef up on security should look no further – NordVPN offers Double VPN technology, meaning your data is passed through two servers and encrypted twice, and the firm operates its own DNS servers, plus there’s Tor over VPN alongside the usual security features.

-Interestingly, there is a free trial available but it’s difficult to find on the website – check it out here.
+Interestingly, there is a free trial available but it’s difficult to find on the website.
 Price plans come with a 30-day no-hassle money-back guarantee and are fairly affordable, except for the monthly plan which is steep.
-The best option is the 2-year subscription as it provides fantastic savings.
+The best option is the 3-year offer as it provides fantastic savings.
 The packages available are:

 Most affordable VPN

 Number of servers: 450+ | Server locations: 100+ | IP addresses: N/A | Maximum devices supported: 5